pedroj/curso_pos_frug_2016/README.md

-# Curso Posgraduação Frugívora 2015, UNESP Rio Claro, Brazil
+# Curso Posgraduação Frugivoria 2015, UNESP Rio Claro, Brazil

 This is the curso_pos_frug_2015 repo with material for the post-graduate course, 2015.